 But if you look inside some of these food, you'd discover lots of hidden nasties like salt, sugar and fat.
 Too much of which can increase cholesterol, block our arteries and even lead to heart attacks, strokes and diseases like diabetes and cancers.

 Register with Change4Life Wales today to receive a free Food Smart Recipe brochure packed with ideas for food smart breakfasts, lunches and evening meals that'll each feed 4 adults.

-don't stop it, swap it! booklet
+Get lots of tips and advice from the don't stop it, swap it! booklet

 Be Calorie Smart

 Counting calories doesn't mean you're on a diet.
 They're just a handy way of helping you choose balanced meals each day.

 Remember, we don't all need to eat the same sized portions; 'me sized meals' are much better.
 E.g. a 5 year old needs less than a 10 year old and a 10 year old needs less thana grown up.

 The calorie rule of thumb is simple :

 Aim to have 400 calories at breakfast, 600 at lunch and another 600 for your evening meal.
 That leaves you with some left over for drinks and snacks.